lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 >**Second-order factor model**.
 Our next model represented a second order structure.
 Specifically, four first-order factors loaded onto a second factor model and demonstrated adequate fit to the data: $\chi ^{2}(205) =  234.741, p = 0.076, CFI = 0.975, RMSEA = 0.022, 90%CI(0.000, 0.034), SRMR = .047$.
 Factor loadings ranged from .50 to .65 for the AS scale, .42 to .62 for the AF scale, .38 to .57 for the MI scale, .53 to .63 for the AUA scale, and .68 to .85 for the GRMS total scale.

-Determining if models are nested vs. hierarchically-arranged can be confusing, especially when it comes to adding in second-order structures.
+Determining if models are nested vs. hierarchically arranged can be confusing, especially when it comes to adding in second-order structures.
 That is, replacing the six correlations (in the correlated factors model) with the second-order factor (fixing the first of the first-order factors to 1.0, so adding only 3 paths to be estimated) is not a clear fixing or freeing of paths.
 We need to know if they are so that we know if it is appropriate to apply/interpret the $\chi_{D}^{2}$ difference test.

 Luckily, the Muthen's (creators of Mplus) have a [discussion](http://www.statmodel.com/discussion/messages/9/344.html?1518742498) post devoted to this and it appears that our correlated factors model is the nesting model for the second-order structure.
 If there is a statistically significant difference in models, then the correlated factors model is superior.